5k-mirrors/poe-live-search-manager/README.md

 # Poe::Sniper

+### Utility to snipe items listed for trading in Path of Exile.

+Written in Ruby, packaged as Windows executable with [OCRA](https://github.com/larsch/ocra/).

 ## Features

-- Queries new listsings instantly just like poe.trade
+- Queries new listsings instantly via poe.trade live
 - Uses windows notifications which:
   - don't remove focus from the game
   - have a configurable timeout